 The Congressional Record is available online from many sources including:

-- FDsys (free) - the daily edition is posted back to 1994, and the bound edition is available back to December 1998;
+- FDsys (free) - the daily edition is posted back to 1994, and the bound edition is available from December 1999 to 2001;

 - Thomas has the Record free back to the 101st Congress (1989-90).